Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The requirements and need to register for a Trade Name vary depending on the type of business entity.

-Sole proprietorships and general partnerships are the most common business structures to register for a Louisiana DBA.
-By default, the name of a sole proprietorship and general partnership is the owner(s) legal name, but if the small business owner wants to operate under a specific name, they will need to complete the Trade Name registration.
+Sole proprietorships and general partnerships are the most common business structures for registering for a Louisiana DBA.
+By default, the name of a sole proprietorship and general partnership is the owner(s) legal name.
+Instead, if the small business owner wants to operate under a specific name, they must complete the Trade Name registration.

 For example, if Jen Smith starts a jewelry making business and doesn’t want to operate under a specific business name, she doesn’t have to register.
 If Jen decides to name her business Jen’s Jewelry, she will need to register.